anukaal/SQLI-LABS/README.md

 when I test for the string is equal to 8; it answers as true and as result yellow colour text “you are in” appears again.
 This means I am going in right direction.

+So we we take help of ASCII code ....

+As we know the computer does not understand the human language it can read the only binary language, therefore, we will use ASCII code.
+The ASCII code associates an integer value for all symbols in the character set, such as letters, digits, punctuation marks, special characters, and control characters

+Next query will ask from database test the condition whether the first string of database name is greater than 100 using acsii substring.

+**http://localhost/sqli-labs/Less-8/?id=1' AND (ascii(substr((select database()),1,1))) > 100--+**
+It reflects TRUE condition hence if you match the ascii character you will observe that from 100 small alphabets string has been running till 172.
+Really I don't know...just a number 😂😂

+**http://localhost/sqli-labs/Less-8/?id=1' AND (ascii(substr((select database()),1,1))) > 120--+**
+Similarly, it will test again whether the first letter is greater than 120.
+But this time it returns FALSE which means the first letter is greater than 100 and less than 120.

+**http://localhost:81/sqli/Less-8/?id=1' AND (ascii(substr((select database()),1,1))) = 101--+**